HamStudy/hamstudy-hambook/tech2022/content/Part 2. Person/Chapter 6. Station Control/section 6-2 Interference and Grounding.md

 Now, let's get down to earth—literally.
 Grounding is crucial for both safety and reducing interference.
 A good ground system is like the foundation of a house—you don't see it, but everything depends on it.

+> **Key Information:** All external ground rods or earth connections should be *bonded together with heavy wire or conductive strap* to ensure proper grounding and safety.

 ##### Station Grounding Basics

 For your station, you want a low-impedance path to ground.
 This means: